ltginrage/FDM-fireagencymap/README.md

 # FDM-fireagencymap
 Map of current fire stations withtin USA.
-Currently I only have Illinois on here.
+Currently I only have Alaska, Illinois, and Missouri on here.
 Still working out some errors in the .json

 Please note: A majority (95%+) of the data in the data.json file was exported from OSM (OpenStreetMap) using Operpass Turbo API.